pennyw1ze/NotesMasterECS/DependableDistributedSystems/Dependable Distributed System Recap.md

 ![[Pasted image 20250122185716.png]]

-We send the message with the a copy of the current vector clock, and then we send the message and attach the vector clock.
+We send the message with a copy of the current vector clock.
 If the vector clock attached to the message is smaller than the receiver entry of the vector clock, the receiver will deliver it and update its clock, otherwise he will wait for the previous message to arrive in order to satisfy Causal delivery.

 ##### Non waiting Code